 Elk Creek likely supported much larger runs of SONCC coho, but recent spawner surveys have found very low adult returns, with one study suggesting Elk Creek supports less than 50 adults (NMFS 2014).
 Southern Oregon Northern California Coast coho Salmon Recovery Plan (NMFS 2014) describes the Elk Creek population as dependent on strays from nearby populations to persist over time.
 The Elk Creek population is considered dependent because it does not have a high likelihood of sustaining itself over a 100-year time period in isolation and receives sufficient immigration to alter its dynamics and extinction risk (NMFS 2014).
 Although dependent populations are not viable on their own, they do increase connectivity through dispersal among independent populations and provide individuals for other populations, acting as a source of colonists in some cases (NMFS 2014).
-By exchanging spawners, the Elk Creek population interacts with other Central Coastal populations, such as the Smith River population, and plays an important role in the health and status of the ESU (NMFS 2014).
+By exchanging spawners, the Elk Creek population, and plays an important role in the health and status of the ESU (NMFS 2014).